silverfort-open-source/check-ad-for-leaked-password/README.md

 find_weak_users.py was tested on python3.8 and uses tqdm and xlsxwriter modules

-install using pip

-`pip3 install tqdm xlsxwriter`

-OR install using the requirements.txt file
+install using the requirements.txt file

 `pip3 install -r requirements.txt`